Steven Craig: Career

 Craig signed for Ross County on 6 May 2008.
 During the 2009–10 season he scored in Ross County's 2–0 victory against Celtic in the Scottish Cup semi–final.
 He also started in the final, but was on the losing side as Dundee United won 3–0.
 In the 2010–11 season he scored the winning penalty in the shoot-out as Ross County beat Partick Thistle 4–3 on penalties to reach the Challenge Cup Final.
 He was an unused substitute in the final as Ross County lifted the trophy, beating Queen of the South 2–0.
 He was also part of the squad as Ross County won the 2011–12 Scottish First Division and promotion to the top-flight for the first time.
 At the end of the season, he signed a new one-year contract with the club after turning down a move to Iceland.

 Craig left Ross County in August 2012 to sign for Partick Thistle on loan.
 After being released by Ross County, he then moved to Partick Thistle on a permanent basis on 1 January 2013.
 Craig won a second successive Scottish First Division winners medal as Partick Thistle won the 2012–13 title, but at the end of the season he was informed by manager Alan Archibald that he would not be offered a new contract by the club.

 Craig signed a one-year deal with Wycombe Wanderers on 22 July 2013.
 On 3 May 2014, he scored Wycombe's second goal in a 3–0 win against Torquay United on the final day of the season, a result which ensured the club avoided relegation from League Two.
 With Wycombe having secured their place in League Two for another season, Craig signed a contract extension to keep him at the club for another year.

 He joined Scottish Championship outfit Dumbarton in July 2015 Making his first start the following week in a 2–1 victory over Hibernian He scored his first goal for the club in a 4–2 defeat against Hibs in October 2015, just two minutes after coming on as a substitute.
 However, Craig was released after just 6 months with the club.

 On 8 February 2016, Craig signed a contract with Forfar Athletic in a deal until the end of the season.

+Coaching career

 On 10 January 2022 he joined Gala Fairydean Rovers as Assistant Manager to Martin Scott.

+On 2 June 2026, Craig joined EFL League Two club Gillingham, appointed as assistant manager to Gareth Ainsworth, who had previously managed Craig at Wycombe Wanderers.